THE ATC AUSTRALIAN DERBY

 * Past winners include Grand Flaneur (1880), Poseidon (1906), Gloaming (1918), Heroic (1924), Phar Lap (1929), Peter Pan (1932), Hall Mark (1933), Tea Rose (1944), Tulloch (1957), Silver Sharpe (1970), Classic Mission (1971), Imagele (1973), Dulcify (1979), Kingston Town (1980), Strawberry Road (1983), Bonecrusher (1986), Beau Zam (1988), Research (1989), Naturalism (1992), Mahogany (1994), Octagonal (1996), Universal Prince (2001), Starcraft (2004), Roman Emperor (2009), It’s A Dundeel (2013), Criterion (2014), Mongolian Khan (2015).

 * The late TJ Smith holds training honours with nine winners: Playboy (1949), Tulloch (1957), Summer Prince (1962), Summer Fiesta (1963), Prince Grant (1965), Silver Sharpe (1970), Imagele (1973), Great Lover (1976) and Kingston Town (1980).

-* There are no fillies in this year’s race.
-The Derby has been historically dominated by colts and geldings as most three-year-old fillies contest the Australian Oaks the following week.
+* The Derby has been historically dominated by colts and geldings as most three-year-old fillies contest the Australian Oaks the following week.
 In the past 27 years Shamrocker (2011) has been the only filly to win.
 In 1989 champion filly Research won the Derby and the Oaks four days later.
+There are no fillies this year.